How to DIY an above-ground pool pump cover with a fake rock

 How to cut the faux rock pump cover

-Please make sure you use safety glasses since there are definitely little plastic pieces flying around during cutting that can hurt your eyes.
+Time to cut the faux rock, but please make sure you use safety glasses!
+The tricky part is cutting the plastic.
+There are definitely little plastic pieces flying around during cutting that can hurt your eyes.

 I cut out that shape and moved on to the next one.

-The faux rock comes with plastic stakes that I didn’t need though because I weight the sides down with more rocks.
+The faux rock comes with plastic stakes that I didn’t need, though, because I weighted the sides down with more rocks.

 But I do think the color of the faux rock blends in nicely with the rest of our existing real rocks.